mlpack/mlpack/doc/embedded/crosscompile_example.md

 endif()
 ```

+#### Downloading dependencies

-Once we have included the configs and defined the started, then we need to pull
+Once we have included the configs and defined the C++ standard, then we need to
-the dependencies from their locations, in the following we have added the link
+download these dependencies.
+In the following, we have added the link
 for each one of them, but feel free to adapt the link to different versions or
 locations.

-Once `get_deps` has pulled each one of them, the next step would be to append the
+Once `get_deps` has downloaded and extracted each one of them, the next step
-include directories for these libraries to the `MLPACK_INCLUDE_DIRS` list
+would be to append the include directories for these libraries to the
-variable.
-In the case of Armadillo, it could be set in header-only mode or a
+`MLPACK_INCLUDE_DIRS` list variable.
+In the case of Armadillo, it could be set
-linkable library thus these two variable exist.
+in header-only mode or a linkable library thus these two variable exist in this
+specific case.
+However, the `MLPACK_LIBRARIES` variable is not necessary if you
+have defined armadillo in header-only mode.

 ```c++
 search_openblas(0.3.26)